RPrezhdarova/qa-tests-with-java-und-selenium/README.md

 ✅ AddProductToExistingOrder()
 Simulates an admin user:
-- Logs into backend with admin/parola123!
+- Logs into backend with username and password
-- Filters order by ID 98
+- Filters order by ID
 - Verifies customer name and presence

 ---